snowplow/iglu-scala-client/README.md

 ```

 Above snippet returns mobile context JSON Schema if you provide correct `resolverConfig`.
-If not you will get all errors (like invalid format, network failure, etc) accumulated in `scalaz.NonEmptyList`,
+If not you will get all errors (like invalid format, network failure, etc) accumulated in `cats.data.NonEmptyList`,
-which itself is left side of `scalaz.ValidationNel`, structure isomorphic to native Scala `Either`.
+which itself is left side of `ValidatedNel`, structure isomorphic to native Scala `Either`.

 ## Find out more